-- RPC analyzes and maps demographic Census data to ensure that all populations are receiving equal benefits of RPC projects. - RPC routinely solicits transportation surveys to members of the community in order to get feedback on their transportation needs.
-Those survey results are incorporated into our Metropolitan Transportation Plan (MTP) and Transportation Improvement Program (TIP).
+- ▶ RPC produces demographic census data for analysis to assist in RPC projects. - ▶ RPC has used and plans to use transportation surveys or community outreach to members of the community in order to get feedback on their transportation needs.
+This input is used and incorporated into our Metropolitan Transportation Plan (MTP) and Transportation Improvement Program (TIP). - ▶ RPC staff members attend and participate in community meetings that focus on convening residents to discuss issues facing minority communities.

-- RPC staff members attend and participate in monthly community meetings that focus on convening residents to discuss issues facing minority communities. - RPC complies fully with Executive Order (EO) 12898 and makes sure that all citizens are given the opportunity to participate in the planning process through the National Environmental Policy Act (NEPA). - RPC ensures that all public meetings are held in areas that are frequented by all members of the community, at times that are most suitable to working citizens.
-Effort is made to advertise public meetings in minority publications where available and meeting notices are posted in multiple languages when project area affects an LEP community. - RPC is always open to comments or suggestions via the "Get Involved" section on our website www.norpc.org, or comment sheets available at the front desk of our office at 10 Veterans Memorial Boulevard, New Orleans, LA 70124.
-All comments are forwarded to appropriate staff and are followed with a response in a timely manner.
+- ▶ RPC complies fully with Executive Order (EO) 12898 and makes sure that all citizens are given the opportunity to participate in the planning process through the National Environmental Policy Act (NEPA). - ▶ RPC ensures that all public meetings are held in areas that are frequented by all members of the community, at times that are most suitable to working citizens.
+Effort is made to advertise public meetings in minority publications where available and meeting notices are posted in multiple languages when project area affects an LEP community. - ▶ RPC is always open to comments or suggestions via the "Get Involved" section on our website www.norpc.org, or comment sheets available at the front desk of our office at 10 Veterans Memorial Boulevard, New Orleans, LA 70124.
+All comments are forwarded to appropriate staff and are followed with a response in a timely manner